Login and compare online photocopier rental prices instantly now.

 - Have you used the Bizpare® copier pricing comparison site to help you?

-Photocopier service: As a rule, DO NOT HAVE ANY COPIES INCLUDED IN THE LEASE.
+Photocopier service: As a rule, DO NOT HAVE ANY COPIES INCLUDED IN THE RENTAL.
 It won’t cost you any more, it advantages the dealer never you.
-You always want to have a lease then a service agreement that is just per copy or print.
+You always want to have a rental agreement separate from a service agreement that is just per copy or print.

 Sometimes a dealer may give you some prints to close the deal.
 This is fine if it is just added on to the service agreement as a lump sum (i.e. Free first 50000 mono and 5000 colour).
 Just ensure its in writing on the agreement or an email, or forget the sales person said it, as you probably won’t see it.

-Photocopier lease agreement end: The dealer will have an agreement with the lease company to get the machine back for a nominal fee.
+Photocopier rental agreement end: The dealer will have an agreement with the rental company to get the machine back for a nominal fee.
 If you negotiated at the signing of your agreement to keep the machine (in writing), at the end of the term you will be able to retain the machine.

 Here are tips for renting a photocopier: